 - Make sure your bike is visible.
 Add reflective tape to your frame and/or add lights to your wheels.

 - Make sure your body is visible.
 Choose shoes and a helmet that have reflective details.
 Pick out clothes that include high-vis fabric.

 - Use lights.
-This is particularly important when riding in the dark or during hours just after sunrise and at dusk.
+Lights are particularly important when riding in the dark or during hours just after sunrise and at dusk.
 For more tips, check out our post on riding in the dark.

 Pick More Popular Trails

 When riding off-road, you might want to consider how popular the trail is that you’re using.
 The more populated, the more likely you’ll be able to get help if needed.

 While backcountry epics are awesome (and you may still choose to tackle these rides solo), it may make more sense to save them for days when you have a riding partner or two along.

 2 thoughts on “7 Tips For Solo Cycling”